-I consider that disclosure of parts of the documents, as identified in the schedule, would disclose personal information relating to third parties.
-The information within these documents would reasonably identify a person, either through their names, or employment circumstance.
+I consider that disclosure of parts of documents, as identified in the schedule of documents, would disclose personal information relating to third parties.
+The information within these documents would reasonably identify a person, either through names, positions or descriptions of their role or employment circumstance.
+These individuals are non-Senior Executive Service officers whose personal information is not publicly available.